localstack/localstack/doc/troubleshoot/README.md

 * In case you get errors related to node/nodejs, you may find (this issue comment: https://github.com/localstack/localstack/issues/227#issuecomment-319938530) helpful.

 * If you are using AWS Java libraries and need to disable SSL certificate checking, add `-Dcom.amazonaws.sdk.disableCertChecking` to the java invocation.

-* If you are using LAMBDA_REMOTE_DOCKER=true and running in a docker container in CI, do NOT set `DOCKER_HOST` as an environment variable passed into the localstack container.
-Any calls to lambda CLI operations will fail (https://github.com/localstack/localstack/issues/4801)